nikolasbasler/BPhage/README.md

 - `scripts/HPC/rename.BPhage.nucleomics.sh` (contained in R4317 folder on K-drive)
     - Requires: `rename.BPhage.nucleomics.scheme` (also contained in R4317)
     - Output: Properly named raw fastq files (not by tube ID, as before, but by sample ID).
-- Download bee ref seq and index with bowtie2: `scripts/HPC/download_bee_ref_genome.slrm`
+- Download bee ref seq and and other datasets and index with bowtie2: `scripts/HPC/download_bee_ref_genome_and_additional_datasets.slrm`
 - ViPER: `scripts/HPC/bphage_viper_with_dedup.slrm` (array of 471)
     - Requires:
         - `data/BPhage.sample.list`